luikyv/go-open-insurance/README.md

 The configurations for this module are located in `tools/oapi-config.yml`.

 ### go-oidc
 [go-oidc](https://github.com/luikyv/go-oidc) is a configurable OpenID provider written in Go.
 It handles OAuth-related functionalities, including authentication, token issuance, and scopes.
-Familiarity with this library’s concepts is important for understanding the project's implementation of these aspects.
+Familiarity with this library's concepts is important for understanding the project's implementation of these aspects.

 ## TODOs
 * Env